Analyzers

 SQL Rules: Execute SQL queries directly against forensic databases

-osquery: Execute osquery prompts on the live asset.
+osquery: Execute osquery prompts on the live asset

 UGO Script Rules: Execute custom scripts using the UGO scripting language for complex analysis logic